lachlan-ibm/ibmvia_autoconf/docs/federations.rst

 Alias Service
 =============
 The alias service stores and retrieves aliases that are related to a federated identity.
 Persistent name identifier format allows you to link a user at the identity provider with a user at the service provider.
-Verify Access stores these account linkages in a high-volume database or an LDAP database.
+Verify Identity Access stores these account linkages in a high-volume database or an LDAP database.

-.. autoclass:: src.verify_access_autoconf.federation.FED_Configurator.Alias_Service
+.. autoclass:: src.ibmvia_autoconf.federation.FED_Configurator.Alias_Service
     :members: